-- D. Informational workshops A virtual informational workshop will be held during the first week of December.
-Details will be forthcoming. - E. Request for Funding Application Instructions -One complete RFF package must be submitted for each project for which an applicant proposes to receive funding.
+- D. Informational workshops A virtual informational workshop will be held on Monday, December 6th, 2021 at 3 PM.
+To join the Teams meeting: Click here to join the meeting.
+You can also join by phone, by dialing 804-316-9457, passcode 358 247 917#. - E. Request for Funding Application Instructions -One complete RFF package must be submitted for each project for which an applicant proposes to receive funding.
 A separate application must be submitted for each funding source.
 Please read the following section before submitting a request for funding packet. - a.
 Checklist The Request for Funding Application Checklist should be used to ensure that a completed application has been submitted.

 - b.
 Overall Project Budget Project budget sheets must be prepared for all RFFs.
-The first sheet requires that the project budget be provided for one year (FY2022) and be organized by activity categories (consult Staff to ensure proper classification).
+The first sheet requires that the project budget be provided for one year (FY2023) and be organized by activity categories (consult Staff to ensure proper classification).
 See Attachment D for overall budget definitions. - c.
 Attachments A list of all attachments must be provided and the attachments should be kept to a minimum.
 All necessary information should be placed on the RFF forms.
 Other documents cannot replace the RFF.